-Starting this year, incoming first-year students enroll themselves in Chicago Quarter classes in conjunction with their advising sessions, so the enrollment you see in Campus Connect matches who is actually in the class so far.
+Incoming first-year students enroll themselves in Chicago Quarter classes in conjunction with their advising sessions throughout the summer, so the enrollment you see in Campus Connect matches who is actually in the class so far.

 One of the ways we ensure that all sections receive sufficient enrollment is to maintain a policy of no over-enrollment.
-So, should students contact you about trying to get into your class when it is closed, please direct them to missingle-grade-enrollment.
+So, should students contact you about trying to get into your class when it is closed, please direct them to firstyr@depaul.edu.